gaehlerm/SoftwareEngineering/README.md

 ### Semantic Versioning

 APIs have version number.
 These are 2 or 3 numbers separated by dots.
 For example, "3.11.2", the latest python version at the time of writing.
 "3" is the major version, "11" is the minor version and "2" is the trace.
-The last is used only in bigger projects.
+The trace is used only in bigger projects.

 Every time you make a new release you increase the version number.
 - For bug fixes or internal improvements, you increase the trace number.
 This is for all kind of changes the user shouldn’t notice or probably doesn't care about.
 The user should be able to change to a software with a higher or lower trace version without any issues.